Tenaja Fire: Mandatory evacuation orders lifted after blaze burns 2,000 acres near Murrieta, containment rises to 20 percent

 Some 900 personnel have responded to the blaze, whose cause remains under investigation.
 Lightning strikes were observed in the area amid scorching temperatures and high humidity on the fire's first day.

-#TenajaFire All areas previously under Evacuation Orders are reduced to Evacuation Warnings.
-Residents may continue to see smoke.
-Remember, use caution, fire resources are still working in the area.
-For more info: (951) 940-6985. @CALFIRERRU @MurrietaFire @MurrietaPD pic.twitter.com/Ff0NVe5Xsj— RivCoReady (@RivCoReady) September 6, 2019

-Campuses remain closed in the Murrieta Valley, Romoland, Lake Elsinore and Menifee Union school districts.
+Campuses remain closed in the Murrieta Valley, Romoland, Lake Elsinore and Menifee Union school districts amid concerns of the poor air quality.
+Health experts are recommending residents avoid any kind of strenuous outdoor activity as long as the fire continues to smolder.

 A Red Cross shelter was established at Murrieta Mesa High School, located at 24801 Monroe Avenue.